 2 – Advertising

-You may gain the advantage of national advertising campaigns that are included in an upfront franchise fee or an ongoing monthly fee payable to the franchisor.
+In addition to the other advantages of buying a franchise, one major benefit is the opportunity to take advantage of national advertising campaigns.
+These campaigns may be included in the upfront franchise fee or an ongoing monthly fee that you pay to the franchisor.

 3 – Support and Training